izavala/SocketLeakDetection/README.md

 ###Configuration

 You will only need to create the `TcpPortUseSupervisor` actor to be able to monitor the TCP port growth in your system.
 This actor comes with default settings and does not require you to pass any settings if you do not want to edit these.
-You create your own `SocketLeakDetectorSettigns` to modify how responsive you want your system to be.
+You can however, create your own `SocketLeakDetectorSettigns` to modify how responsive you want your system to be.
 The following are the allowed configurations:

 ####SocketLeakDetectorSettings

 **MaxPorts**: The maximum allowed TCP ports for a set endpoint.
-If a port count for a particular endpoint exceeds this number, we will signal for the `ActorSystem` to be shutdown if it does not fall below the `MinPorts` count under the `BreachDuration` period.
+If a port count for a particular endpoint exceeds this number, we will signal for the `ActorSystem` to be shutdown if it does not fall below the `MaxPorts` count under the `BreachDuration` period.

 If you will like to have a maximum number of ports allowed before the `ActorSystem` is terminated you will want to lower this number.

 ***The default value*** is set to 65536 ports, which is the theoretical max allowed number of ports you can have on one endpoint.
 Please note you want the `MaxPorts` to be larger than your `MinPorts`.

 **MinPorts**: When a particular endpoint port count exceeds this number the `TcpPortUseSupervisor` will begin calculating the EWMA to see if a large increase is detected.

-You will want to set this number above the normal expected port count you will expect for your system.
+You will want to set this number above the normal expected port count you plan to see for your system.

-***The default value*** set for this is for 100.
+***The default value*** set for this is for 100 ports.

-**MaxDifference**: This will signal the max difference between the short sample EWMA and the long sample EWMA.
+**MaxDifference**: This will signal the max difference between the short sample EWMA and the long sample EWMA allowed.
 If the difference between the two EMWA remains above `MaxDifference` for longer than the set `BreachDuration`, the system will be terminated.

 The faster the growth in TCP, the larger the difference you will see between these two.
 You will want to set this number to a lower value if want your system to be more sensitive to fast change.